Spr19CS210/PA-Drill-Section-Writeups/PA9-Crispr-GUI/README.md

 button to show the results of that command.

-Another interesting aspect of PA9 is that you will be continuing to refine the ecossystem simulation code.
+Another interesting aspect of PA9 is that you will be continuing to refine the ecosystem simulation code.
 Some of your code will change and some of the code from PA8 and PA6 should be removed in PA9.